 My fascination about the Moon started in 1969.
 I started a real revolt to be allowed to watch the landing.
 I consumed every Walt Disney comic where Mickey Mouse, Donald Duck and Co. landed on the Moon.
 Taking a peek thru my Dad’s telescope to see the craters on a clear night was one of my favorites.
 Read how NASA inspired me when I was a 7 years old girl.

 Interestingly, Neil Armstrong never became one of my personal heroes like he was for many of my generation.
 For me it was important who peed there the first.
 On the contrary, Eugene Francis Kranz, who was the flight director during the Gemini and Apollo programs, is one of my heroes.
 I really love his saying

 Failure is not an option! – Gene Kranz

-Apollo 13 really impressed me.
+Apollo 13 really impressed me and inspired my interest in STEM.
 I still have the image in front of my eyes – the reporter and the scientist who hold a ball and a piece of paper to illustrate how thin the “window” is in which the spacecraft had to fly to get back to Earth and not bounce off to who knows where.

 I love to remember the Moon lunar eclipse that my hubby and I watched sitting at -10oC (14 F) on the stairs of the weather hut in the backyard of the Meteorological Institute of the University Leipzig.
 The red color was just amazing.

-Another romantic event related to the Moon was working together with measurements made at various Apollo landings on the Moon.
+Another Moon related related memory is working together using measurements made at various Apollo landings on the Moon.
 We used the Moon’s data to evaluate a model that we wanted to apply to an Earth without an atmosphere.
 The entire idea was to assess what the impact of the Earth’s atmosphere for the Earth’s temperature conditions.